 He’s going to think I’m such an amateur, I thought, determined to find my bag by myself.

-I decided that, since I had thoroughly completed Spanish II in school, I was fully qualified to locate my missing bag.
+I decided that, since I had thoroughly completed Spanish II in school, I was fully qualified to locate my missing Waterfowl hunting blind bag.

 “Dónde está mi ski bag?”
 I asked the airline employees.
 “Mi ski bag no está aqui.”

 Growing increasingly frustrated and with the time before our next flight beginning to dwindle, I accepted that I was going to have to abandon the search for my bag and call the SASS contact.
 He was frustrated that we waited so long to call him but he made sure that we weren’t too stressed out and he helped us get to our next flight in plenty of time.
-On the flight from Buenos Aires to Bariloche, I stressed the whole time.
+On the flight from Buenos Aires to Bariloche, I stressed the whole time at leas until I discovered the new CBD oil for pain and anxiety.
 I had no clean underwear, no ski socks, no contact solution, no toothpaste, no pants, no ski gear.
 All of my meticulous packing had been for nothing.
 I had nothing except for my skis and boots.
 I stressed the whole flight and the whole drive up to the resort.
 I was rehearsing how I was going to tell the staff that I had none of my stuff and I was nowhere near prepared to ski.
 As I stepped through the doors of Base 41 with an apology fully prepared, I was greeted by the smiling faces of David and Becky.